Silicon Valley Power

 Silicon Valley Power needs information on location (address), type of charging equipment, charging level (as defined by NEC, Article 625, see table below), and number of chargers or electric vehicles being installed.

-Electric Vehicle Charging Levels, National Electric Code, Article 625 CHARGER Level Voltage (V) Maximum Current (A) Frequency (Hz) Power (kVA) 1 120 12 60 1.4 2 208/240 32 60 6.7 / 7.8 3 High Power, High Speed Charging – Defined by Manufacturer’s Requirements
+Electric Vehicle Charging Levels, National Electric Code, Article 625 CHARGER Level Voltage (V) Maximum Current (A) Frequency (Hz) Power (kVA) 1 120 12 60 1.4 2 208/240 32 60 6.7 / 7.8 3 High Power, High Speed Charging – Defined by Manufacturer’s Requirements No, Silicon Valley Power's standard residential rate is lower on average than other local utility EV charging rates.

-Renewable Energy FAQS
+Renewable Energy FAQs

 Renewable energy is electricity that is produced from sources that replenish themselves naturally.
 This includes wind, sunlight (solar), landfill and agricultural waste (biomass), the heat of the earth (geothermal), and eligible hydro-electric facilities.